sgzwach/GenElect2.0/README.md

 - [X] Make instructor page so that student helpers know what they can do
 - [X] Add difficulty drop-downs for electives and cores
 - [X] Add a learning objective for each elective
+- [X] Move buttons to create new items to the top of each admin page (so scrolling isn't necessary)